-R.1.3 Operating Principles
+R.1.C Operating Principles

-- R.1.3.A Programmes subject to these Regulations require confirmation at various stages of admission and training that a student is, and remains, fit to practise.
-Programme specific Fitness to Practise policies set out the operating guidelines for individual programmes as well as the requirements of the relevant professional body/regulator. - R.1.3.B These Regulations also apply to serious concerns raised in relation to a student's performance on placement. - R.1.3.C Where circumstances which may affect a student's fitness to practise are brought to the attention of the Head of School or to the University in general, by members of staff, work-based placement staff or other relevant individuals, the following procedures will apply: - R.1.3.C.i Informal resolution. - R.1.3.C.ii Referral of the case to be dealt with under the Student Conduct and Disciplinary Regulations where the matter is considered to be one of misconduct which has no implications for fitness to practise. - R.1.3.C.iii Formal consideration by the School Fitness to Practise Panel where an informal resolution is not achieved. - R.1.3.C.iv In investigating an allegation the Head of School (or appropriate Senior Academic) may request evidence from interested parties, which may include external agencies and/or members of the public.
+- R.1.C.1 Programmes subject to these Regulations require confirmation at various stages of admission and training that a student is, and remains, fit to practise.
+Programme specific Fitness to Practise policies set out the operating guidelines for individual programmes as well as the requirements of the relevant professional body/regulator. - R.1.C.2 These Regulations also apply to serious concerns raised in relation to a student's performance on placement. - R.1.C.3 Where circumstances which may affect a student's fitness to practise are brought to the attention of the Head of School or to the University in general, by members of staff, work-based placement staff or other relevant individuals, the following procedures will apply: - R.1.C.3.i Informal resolution. - R.1.C.3.ii Referral of the case to be dealt with under the Student Conduct and Disciplinary Regulations where the matter is considered to be one of misconduct which has no implications for fitness to practise. - R.1.C.3.iii Formal consideration by the School Fitness to Practise Panel where an informal resolution is not achieved. - R.1.C.3.iv In investigating an allegation the Head of School (or appropriate Senior Academic) may request evidence from interested parties, which may include external agencies and/or members of the public.

-R.1.4 Informal Resolution
+R.1.D Informal Resolution

-- R.1.4.A It is expected that attempts will initially be made to resolve issues through informal mutual agreement between the student, academic tutor, placement supervisor, and Head of School.
+- R.1.D.1 It is expected that attempts will initially be made to resolve issues through informal mutual agreement between the student, Personal Tutor, placement supervisor, and Head of School.
 Assistance may be sought from Occupational Health, Student Services and/or other relevant parties.
-Written records of every meeting with the student should be maintained throughout. - R.1.4.B Where concerns are raised regarding a student's practise, including on placement, the following should be undertaken: - R.1.4.B.i The student should be informed as soon as reasonably practical of the nature of the concerns regarding their practise through a face to face meeting (as a supervision session if the student is on placement or via their Personal Tutor or other academic as appropriate).
+Written records of every meeting with the student should be maintained throughout. - R.1.D.2 Where concerns are raised regarding a student's practise, including on placement, the following should be undertaken: - R.1.D.2.i The student should be informed as soon as reasonably practical of the nature of the concerns regarding their practise through a face to face meeting (as a supervision session if the student is on placement or via their Personal Tutor or other academic as appropriate). - R.1.D.2.ii The student must be given an opportunity to respond to the concerns raised. - R.2.D.3 When reviewing such a concern, the Personal Tutor (or nominee) must consider whether the concern requires any referral to a named safeguarding contact as under the University's Safeguarding Policy. - R.1.D.4 Informal outcomes may include: - R.1.D.4.i No action required. - R.1.D.4.ii Verbal warning. - R.1.D.4.iii Notice of improvement.

-- R.1.4.B.ii The student must be given an opportunity to respond to the concerns raised. - R.1.4.C Informal outcomes may include: - R.1.4.C.i No action required. - R.1.4.C.ii Verbal warning. - R.1.4.C.iii Notice of improvement. - R.1.4.D A record of any agreement reached through informal discussion shall be signed by both parties to confirm their agreement with the outcome and maintained by both the student and the University. - R.1.4.E Where a notice of improvement is issued or action plan is required, objectives and timescales for completion and dates for review will be mutually agreed. - R.1.4.F Progress will be monitored on a regular basis, normally through review meetings during which progress and completion of the notice of improvement or action plan will be considered.
+- R.1.D.5 A record of any agreement reached through informal discussion shall be signed by both parties to confirm their agreement with the outcome and maintained by both the student and the University. - R.1.D.6 Where a notice of improvement is issued or action plan is required, objectives and timescales for completion and dates for review will be mutually agreed. - R.1.D.7 Progress will be monitored on a regular basis, normally through review meetings during which progress and completion of the notice of improvement or action plan will be considered.
 Exceptionally, a further action plan may be agreed between the parties which will be monitored and reviewed.
 The student will normally be referred to the School Fitness to Practise Panel if they fail to fulfil the notice of improvement requirements or action plan objectives within the agreed timescale.

-R.1.5 Formal School Process
+R.1.E Formal School Process